,

 Several diagnostic tests are needed to evaluate the function of the heart and the overall health of the body.
 Your veterinarian will recommend blood chemistry, complete blood count, and urinalysis to assess organ health and cell counts.
 Chest X-rays will be needed to look at the size of the heart and the details of the heart and lungs.

-Once diagnosed, treatment recommendations can be discussed.
+Once the dog is diagnosed, treatment recommendations can be discussed to improve heart function.
 Some heart abnormalities will require surgery to repair.
 Other conditions can be treated with medication.
 Dogs with heart disease will need routine follow-up visits to their primary care veterinarian and/or cardiologist to monitor response to treatment and track disease progression.

-What are the symptoms of a dog heart murmur?
+What are the symptoms of heart murmur in dogs?

 Potential pathological causes for dog heart murmur: